caocscar/workshops/pdf data extraction/README.md

 2. PDF Miner - `PDFMiner workshop.ipynb`

 ## External Files
-The "workshop_registration.pdf" is missing for privacy reasons.
+The `workshop_registration.pdf` is missing for privacy reasons.
 [TODO] Find a new pdf to use